rohan-sawhney/fcpw/README.md

 // now that the geometry has been specified, build the acceleration structure scene.build(AggregateType::Bvh_SurfaceArea, true); // the second boolean argument enables vectorization

-// perform closest point query
+// perform a closest point query
 Interaction<3> interaction;
 scene.findClosestPoint(queryPoint, interaction);

-// perform ray intersection query std::vector<Interaction<3>> interactions;
+// perform a ray intersection query std::vector<Interaction<3>> interactions;
 scene.intersect(queryRay, interactions, false, true); // don't check for occlusion, and record all hits
 ```

 Notice that `Scene` is templated on dimension, enabling FCPW to work with geometric data in any dimension out of the box as long the geometric primitives are specialized to the dimension of interest as well.
-The `Interaction` object stores all the relevant information pertaining to the query, such as the parametric distance to the geometric primitive, the point of intersection or closest point on the primitive, the local uv coordinates of that point, as well as the primitive's index.
+The <a href="https://github.com/rohan-sawhney/fcpw/blob/master/include/fcpw/core/interaction.h">Interaction</a> object stores all the relevant information pertaining to the query, such as the parametric distance to the geometric primitive, the point of intersection or closest point on the primitive, the local uv coordinates of that point, as well as the primitive's index.
 FCPW can additionally compute the normal at the point of intersection or closest point, though this must be explicitly requested through the `computeObjectNormals` method in the `Scene`.
 Furthermore, it is possible to load multiple objects, possibly with mixed primitives and instance transforms, into the `Scene`.
 A CSG tree can also be built via the `setCsgTreeNode` method.
 More details can be found in `fcpw.h`.

 # Benchmarks